jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 ProgramCallRemoved
   Before events:
+    CF: clear_repository_format at setup.c:730:2
+    CT: init_repository_format at setup.c:709:0
+    CF: init_repository_format at setup.c:710:33
+    CT: Jump to external code for memset
+    RF: Jump to external code for memset
+    CF: init_repository_format at setup.c:712:2
+    CT: Jump to external code for memcpy
+    RF: Jump to external code for memcpy
+    RF: init_repository_format at setup.c:713:1
+  Occurrences: 149

+ProgramCallRemoved
+  Before events:
+    CF: cmd_clone at clone.c:1031:20
+    CT: _ at gettext.h:45:0
+    CF: _ at gettext.h:48:9
+    CT: Jump to external code for gettext
+    RF: Jump to external code for gettext
+    RF: _ at gettext.h:49:1
+  Occurrences: 1

+ProgramCallRemoved
+  Before events:
     CF: cmd_config at config.c:899:3
     CT: check_argc at config.c:177:0
     RF: check_argc at config.c:179:3
   Occurrences: 25

+ProgramCallRemoved
+  Before events:
+    CF: cmd_init_db at init-db.c:568:40
+    CT: is_absolute_path at cache.h:1275:0
+    CF: is_absolute_path at cache.h:1276:9
+    CT: git_is_dir_sep at git-compat-util.h:447:0
+    RF: git_is_dir_sep at git-compat-util.h:448:2
+    CF: is_absolute_path at cache.h:1276:32
+    CT: git_has_dos_drive_prefix at git-compat-util.h:432:0
+    RF: git_has_dos_drive_prefix at git-compat-util.h:433:2
+    RF: is_absolute_path at cache.h:1276:2
+  Occurrences: 2

 ProgramCallRemoved
   Before events: